tchoo-oracle/jms-livelabs-staging-developer/java-management/set-up-of-management-agent-linux/set-up-of-management-agent-linux.md

 ## Introduction

-This lab walks you through the steps to install a management agent on your host and set up tags for the agent and compute instance to allow Java usage tracking by the Java Management Service (JMS).
+This lab walks you through the steps to install a management agent and deploy plug-ins on your host to allow Java usage tracking by the Java Management Service (JMS).

 Estimated Time: 15 minutes